jamitag/portfolio-4-restaurant--booking/README.md

 #### Python

-I fixed the basic errors from the Problems tab of the terminal.
+I fixed the basic errors from the Problems tab in the terminal using flake8.
 Additionally, all .py files were ran through <a href="http://pep8online.com">PEP8 linter</a>.
-Many common errors were encountered such as ‘Line too lon’, ‘Trailing white space’, ‘Black lines’ etc. Most where tidied up without any concerns - see issues below for more info.
+Common errors encountered such as ‘Line too long’, ‘Trailing white space’, ‘Black lines’ etc where found.
+Most where tidied up without any concerns - see issues below for outstanding issue.

 #### HTML

-I had to open HTML page in the browser and copy the rendered HTML code into the validator in order to avoid errors caused by the Django expressions.
+I had to open HTML page in the browser and copy the rendered HTML code into the validator in order to avoid errors caused by the Django expressions when simply pasting my template code into the validator.
 All HTML code was run through [W3C HTML validation service](https://validator.w3.org/nu/).
 All errors found where cleared without any concerns.

 #### CSS

-My style.css file was tested using the [W3C CSS validation service](https://jigsaw.w3.org/css-validator/) and showed no errors.
+My CSS code contained within base.html was ran through [W3C CSS validation service](https://jigsaw.w3.org/css-validator/) and showed no errors.

 #### JavaScript